Obtaining long-term disability insurance for doctors is absolutely critical to the financial health of a physician.

 A tight budget is certainly understandable during this time.
 However, you can rest assured that if you can find room in your budget, you are making a very wise financial decision.
 Adequate disability coverage is worth making adjustments to your spending habits.
 There is never a better time than now to put together a monthly budget, and one that incorporates the cost of a comprehensive disability policy.

-Other Important Considerations with the Cost of Disability Insurance
+Other Important Considerations of the Cost of Disability Insurance

 You know your specialty, your state of residence, and riders have an impact on your annual premium.
 But is there anything else you have control over?